DVidal0/Web-Scraping/README.md

 <h1>Web Scraping</h1>

 <h2>Description</h2>
-The project consists on a series of basic web scraping scripts.
+The project consists on a series of basic web scraping scripts using different methods.
 <br/>

 <h2>Objectives</h2>